 The stakes are high for the ride-hailing market in Southeast Asia.
 Two big competitors, Grab and Uber, are competing to gain the market share, which is expected to become a $13 billion industry by 2025.
 But that’s their own battle, what’s important for us consumers is to find out who’s the cheapest in which South East Asia country and decide which app to turn on when you are there.
 Hold on tight because all is set to be revealed in the infographic produced by iPrice below.

-Since its inception 4 years ago, Grab has created a strong foothold in Southeast Asia with funding support of $750 million by Softbank in September 2016 and has great plans to advance further in the region.
+Since its inception 4 years ago, Grab has created a strong foothold in Southeast Asia with the funding support of $750 million by Softbank in September 2016 and has great plans to advance further in the region.
 On the other hand, Uber’s recent move of selling off Didi in August 2016 is a clear indication that they are focusing their expansion efforts in SEA as well.
 This is apparent as Uber has been doubling down on resources, staffing and technology.
 While this sounds great for consumers, the ride-hailing industry is getting intensively competitive in Southeast Asia.
+If you think that is expensive, check out the cost of taxi in Crete.

 This study was conducted to compare and identify the cheapest mode of transportation between the two ride-hailing giants with local taxies in each major South-east Asian country.
 Our research in Southeast Asia takes in the account on price differences by Grab, Uber and Taxies based on various price components and price points.